The purpose of this page is to discuss our DNA results.

-Currently, there are five project members confirmed as belonging to this lineage and three more possible members.
+Currently, there are seven project members confirmed as belonging to this lineage and three more possible members.
 Three of these individuals are linked in a single pedigree that has as its earliest known ancestor John Cary, who emigrated from Bristol, England, to Massachusetts around 1634.
-Another member has submitted a pedigree but his connection is unidentified.
+Three other individuals have submitted pedigrees starting in New York at about the same time but their links to each other and their connection to the others in the pedigree is unidentified.

 The genealogy of the John Cary/Elizabeth Godfrey family of Bridgewater MA has received considerable attention over the years.
 Much information can be found in the family history written by Henry Grosvenor Cary (The Cary family in America) that was published by Seth Cooley Cary in 1907.
 Most of what is currently known or suspected about this family can be found at a website maintained by a Carey/Cary project member that can be accessed here.